 Import from Deployment Configuration Dialog

-The dialog box opens when you click the Import button on the toolbar of the Servers page.
+The dialog opens when you click on the toolbar of the Servers page.

 In this dialog, choose a configuration to access the application on the server and use the host and port settings from it.

-If you are not sure about this absolute path, you can open the Remote Host tool window, choose the required deployment configuration, position the cursor at the root folder, and choose Copy Path on the context menu, see Accessing Files on Web Servers for details.
+If you are not sure about this absolute path, you can open the Remote Host tool window, choose the required deployment configuration, place the caret at the root folder, and choose Copy Path from the context menu.
+For more information, refer to Access files on servers.
 Alternatively, contact your hosting provider.

 Specify how PhpStorm will set up correspondence between files on the server and their local copies.
 Based on these mappings, PhpStorm will open local copies of currently processed files.

-When you click OK and leave the dialog, PhpStorm selects the Use path mappings checkbox on the Servers page automatically.
+When you click OK and leave the dialog, the Use path mappings checkbox on the Servers page gets selected automatically.